 But that amount isn't some magic number, Rizzo says.
 "It's actually not that much," she says, adding that it's the actually the upper recommended amount, according to the Academy of Nutrition and Dietetics.
 Most American adults only eat 15 grams of fiber per day, which means they're missing out on nutrient-dense foods.

 The Benefits of Fiber

-A February 2015 study looked at 240 adults who suffered from metabolic syndrome, which means they had high blood pressure, high blood sugar, high cholesterol and were overweight.
+A February 2015 study looked at 240 adults with metabolic syndrome, which means they had high blood pressure, high blood sugar, high cholesterol and overweight.
 Those following a high-fiber diet — at least 30 grams per day — lost 4.6 pounds and were able to keep it off for a year, according to research published in the Annals of Internal Medicine.

 What's more, fiber has been linked to helping reduce your risk for heart disease, breast cancer and type 2 diabetes as well as preventing constipation, according to the Harvard School of Public Health.

 "Fiber has the most incredible weight management and health benefits," Zuckerbrot says.
 "When it comes to weight management, fiber fills you up and keeps you feeling full for hours."
 Plus, it's technically calorie-free since it goes through your system undigested.